wattsworth/joule/docs/index.rst

 .. image:: /images/pipeline_example.png

-See the :ref:`getting-started` for an overview of how the system works.
+See the :ref:`getting-started` for quick introduction.
+Then read :ref:`using-joule` for an overview of how the system works.

 Contributing & Running Tests
 ----------------------------